$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Plans as a Cross-Lingual Bridge

+Note that both tasks have access to monolingual \textsc{en} data.
+For models that do not use an intermediate planning step, each data example is a document and summary pair $(d,s)$.
+For \muplan\ models, each data example also includes a content plan, $(d,c;s)$.

-Given the scarcity of cross-lingual datasets, we investigate whether \muplan~ can help with the zero-shot cross-lingual transfer to new language pairs.
-For each target language \textsc{tgt}, we perform the zero-shot transfer experiments on the $\textsc{en}\rightarrow \textsc{all}$ task by holding out the $\textsc{en}\rightarrow \textsc{tgt}$ cross-lingual data during fine-tuning.
+\paragraph{Zero-Shot Cross-Lingual Tasks} Given the scarcity of cross-lingual datasets, we investigate whether \muplan~ can help with zero-shot cross-lingual transfer to new language pairs.
+For each target language \textsc{tgt}, we perform zero-shot transfer experiments on the $\textsc{en}\rightarrow \textsc{all}$ task by holding out the $\textsc{en}\rightarrow \textsc{tgt}$ cross-lingual data during fine-tuning.
 We then evaluate performance on the $\textsc{en}\rightarrow \textsc{tgt}$ test data.
-To ensure that the model maps the language token to the correct language and to prevent catastrophic forgetting of the \textsc{tgt} language during fine-tuning \cite{vu-etal-2022-overcoming}, we include the \textsc{tgt} monolingual summarization data to the fine-tuning data mixture, under the assumption that the monolingual data is easier to come by than cross-lingual data.
-We denote this zero-shot cross-lingual transfer task as $\textsc{en}\rightarrow \textsc{tgt}_\textsc{zs}$ and define it as follows:
+To ensure that the model maps the language token to the correct language and to prevent catastrophic forgetting of the \textsc{tgt} language during fine-tuning \cite{vu-etal-2022-overcoming}, we include \textsc{tgt} monolingual summarization data in the fine-tuning data mixture, under the assumption that monolingual data is easier to come by than cross-lingual data.
+We denote this zero-shot cross-lingual transfer task as $\textsc{en}\rightarrow \textsc{tgt}_\textsc{zs}$ and define~as:

+For greater generalization, we could use unlabeled monolingual data (without summaries), however, we leave this to future work.